CodeWith-coder/H2O_project/README.md

 # H2O Project

 A full-stack project with separate folders for the frontend and backend.
-This README provides detailed steps for setting up the project on your local machine using Visual Studio Code.
+These steps for setting up the project on your local machine using Visual Studio Code.

 ---